The Legend of Sheila NaGeira

 Then there’s the journey.
 Sheila’s route to Newfoundland isn’t direct — it’s disrupted, unexpected, and at times terrifying.
 Captured, rerouted, and thrown into uncertainty, she ends up choosing to stay in a place she never planned to go.
 That story — of being pushed off course and choosing to make the best of it — sounds a lot like the broader experience of early settlers.

 Their decision to remain in Newfoundland, to put down roots in a wild and unforgiving place, mirrors the courage and grit it took for so many others to do the same.
 It wasn’t easy.
-But people stayed, adapted, and made lives from the rock and sea — just like Sheila and Gilbert.
+But people stayed, adapted, and made lives from the sea — just like Sheila and Gilbert.

 And finally, think about how this story has survived.
 Not through ship logs or birth records, but through oral tradition, local memory, poetry, and fiction.
 It’s passed from one generation to the next — not because it’s proven, but because it matters.
 And that, too, feels familiar.
 Newfoundland’s past isn’t just found in the archives — it lives in the stories people choose to tell.

-As for Sheila?
-Whether she was real or not may never be known.
 There are no letters, no records, no official trace of her life.
 A gravestone in Carbonear is said to mark her resting place, though her name cannot be read on it.

-Still she is remembered.
+Still, she is remembered.